EchoVault/Docs/docs/configuration.md

 Flag: `--join-addr`<br/>
 Type: `string`<br/>
 Description: When adding a node to a replication cluster, this is the address and port of any cluster member.
 The current node will use this to request permission to join the cluster.
-The format of this flag is `<ip-address>:<memberlist-port>`.
+The format of this flag is `<ip-address>:<discovery-port>`.

-Flag: `--raft-port`<br/>
-Type: `integer`<br/>
-Description: If starting a node in a raft replication cluster, this port will be used for communication between nodes on the raft layer.
-The default is `7481`.

-Flag: `--memberlist-port`<br/>
+Flag: `--discovery-port`<br/>
 Type: `integer`<br/>
 Description.
 If starting a node in a replication cluster, this port is used for communication between nodes on the memberlist layer.
 The default is `7946`.